How Alignment Routes: Localizing, Scaling, and Controlling Policy Circuits in Language Models: Discussion

 \subsection{Limitations}

 (1)~MLP carries ${\sim}$23\% of routing signal but remains undecomposed at the feature level.
 (2)~Several architectures are incompatible with our DLA pipeline (multimodal wrappers, thinking tokens); reasoning models may need KL-based methods.
 (3)~All models are 2--72B parameters; larger scales unknown.
-(4)~Political censorship and safety refusal only; other alignment behaviors untested.
-(5)~Cipher bypass is demonstrated with one encoding family; other transformations are left for future work.
+(4)~Political censorship and safety refusal only; the political corpus is Chinese-political content (Tiananmen, Tibet, Xinjiang, Hong Kong, Falun Gong, and related topics), so claims about ``political routing'' are scoped to this censorship setting, and other political domains and alignment behaviors are untested.
+(5)~The cipher bypass is shown primarily with a Latin substitution cipher; base64 and a Chinese-character cipher produce the same detection-layer collapse (Appendix~\ref{app:bijection}), but a broad encoding-family sweep is left for future work.
 (6)~Whether cipher inputs produce harmful-intent representations at routing-relevant layers is not directly verified; distinguishing binding failure from formal processing is left to follow-up work.